Gotta Get – Furikake Pen

 I am a big fan of Rose Bakery.
 An English bakery that first opened in Paris and is now dotting Tokyo.
 This casual cafe has a large delicatessen-style refrigerator in each shop that showcases the colorful salads and baked goods.
 While the cakes and sweets are tempting, I am always come here for the salads….

-My favorite ramen at the moment is Kagari in Ginza.
+Kagari Ramen My favorite ramen l is Kagari in Ginza.
+I wake up the next day licking my lips.
 The shop does a tori paitan, creamy chicken ramen.
 This is perfect for those of you who don’t eat pork. 🙂 I come here mostly for the thick, rich soup made with lots of chicken fat.
-The noodles are thin, which I prefer.
-Recently Kagari has…
+The…

 Chikalicious NY Dough’ssant in Tokyo